-Bytes Name Description

-digital I/O lines are enabled.
+Bytes Name Description bit 2 = AD2/DIO2 bit 3 = AD3/DIO3 2 Digital data set Each bit in the digital data set corresponds to a bit in the digital channel mask and indicates the digital state of the pin, whether high (1) or low (0).
+If the digital channel mask is 0x0000, then these two bytes are omitted as no digital I/O lines are enabled.
 2 Analog data set (multiple) Each enabled ADC line in the analog channel mask will have a separate 2-byte value based on the number of ADC inputs on the originating device.
-The data starts with ADO and continues sequentially for each enabled analog input channel up to AD3.
+The data starts with AD0 and continues sequentially for each enabled analog input channel up to AD3.
 If the analog channel mask is 0x00, then no analog sample bytes is included.